 This post contains affiliate links, meaning, if you click through and make a purchase, I may earn a commission.
 This is at no additional cost to you.
 Learn more.

 “I’ve noticed that playing an open A chord on some guitars sounds right, while on others it sounds slightly out of tune.
 I have a lot of guitars and actually play them all, and use a Peterson HD strobe tuner for tuning and setting intonation.
 Also, it’s not as I would expect: the more expensive ones sounding great and the cheaper ones with poor sounding A chord.
 I do keep the action low and strings fairly new.”

 Whenever you’ve got intonation set properly but one or two lower-position guitar chords sound out-of-tune, it’s almost always a nut issue:

 - The nut may be too high, which makes the action higher than it should be at the nut.
-So, when you press the strings down the notes are literally pulled sharp due to the extra amount the string has to stretch.
-Or…
+So, when you press the strings down the notes are literally pulled sharp due to the extra distance the string has to stretch (much like bending a note)

 - The string slots are shaped improperly–where the breakpoint of the string over the nut is too far forward or backward.
 This creates a problem similar to when your bridge saddles are too far forward or backward.